1. configure + 2. boot the microVM

 async def remove(name: str) -> None

-Delete a stopped sandbox and all its state from disk.
-Fails if the sandbox is still running.
-Parameters
+Delete a stopped sandbox and all its state from disk (configuration, logs, runtime directory).
+Fails if the sandbox is still running; stop it first.

 Instance properties